Insiteo/OccupancyAPIreference/RoomStatus.md

-# Show Accessible Accounts
+# Show detailed occupancy status for all Busy rooms

-Show all Accounts the active User can access and with what permission level.
-Includes their own Account if they have one.

 **URL** : `/RoomStatus/`